Learning to be ‘mindful’ is a key skill for improving well-being … even with just 8 minutes of daily practice. Try it out here with a few videos.

 Learning to be ‘mindful’ is the first step in managing your moods.
 Below is a quick sampler of Dr. Kabat-Zinn’s instruction.
 He founded the scientifically-validated Mindfulness Based Stress Reduction (MBSR) class at UMass.
 Their first study showed that a brief mindfulness practice boosted the immune system of patients — reducing the physical symptoms of psoriasis.

 The full MBSR course is given at many universities.
-Locally, I recommend the one at George Washington University (taught by Grace Ogden).
+Locally, I recommend the one at George Washington University.
 I also recommend the MBSR course led by Stan Eisenstein, MSW, given in DC and Maryland at different times of the year.

-Another option is to take the ONLINE Mindfulness-Based Stress Reduction course (produced by JKZ’s Center) – from the convenience of your own home and at your schedule!
+Another option is to take the ONLINE Mindfulness-Based Stress Reduction course (produced by JKZ’s Center) – from the convenience of your own home!
+To date, more than 20,000 patients have completed the MBSR program at UMass, which they now offer LIVE-Online as well.
+Worldwide, there are more than 740 MBSR programs in hospitals, clinics, and at free-standing programs serving the needs of tens of thousands of people on six continents.
 Also, you can experience MBSR online – FREE of charge.
-To date, more than 20,000 patients have completed the MBSR program at UMass.
-Worldwide, there are more than 740 MBSR programs in hospitals, clinics, and at free-standing programs serving the needs of tens of thousands of people on six continents.

 Another option is to try out Headspace, a computer-based (or an app for the phone) program that walks you through mindfulness – easily/briefly.
 It’s free.
 Many people find it a helpful way to get started, especially to see what it’s like before trying out the MBSR course.